-Members and guests sit down for luncheon at 1.00pm, followed, at approximately 2.10pm, by Dame Mary and our Past President Jim Neilly.
+Members and guests sit down for luncheon at 1.00pm, followed, at approximately 2.10pm, by Lady Mary and our Past President Jim Neilly.

 ‘by ticket only’